UstDoesTech/ust-blog/content/posts/data mesh/data-mesh-deep-dive/index.md

 Because our organisations are often separated based on domains, our architecture needs to be arranged to support that.
 The interfaces of a domain needs to enable operational capabilities, e.g. registering a customer, but also provide an analytical endpoint, e.g. Newly registered Customers over last X months, to consumers.
 This means that domains must be able to provide these capabilities independently of other domains - essentially decoupling the analytical process at a domain level, much in the same way that microservices have decoupled operational capabilities at the domain level.

-{{< img src="images/domain-context.png" alt="Image visualising the domain context - with O for operational capabilities and A as analytical endpoints" width="700" align="center">}}
+{{< figure src="images/domain-context.png" alt="Image visualising the domain context - with O for operational capabilities and A as analytical endpoints" width="700" align="center">}}

 In the diagram above, we have the context of the domain - being the team and the systems they own - an operational capability (represented by O), and an analytical endpoint (represented by A).